d14znet/blog-chirpy/_posts/2023-12-30-ssl-pihole.markdown

 The docker-compose file I use already bind-mounts a couple of directories, so that all of their contents are backed up and automatically restored whenever I need to restart the PiHole.
 I thought this might work for Lighttpd's SSL configuration as  well, but I encountered some problems on the way:

   * A bind mount of `/etc/lighttpd` to the Docker host didn't work.
 Refer to [Mount into a non-empty directory on the container](https://docs.docker.com/storage/bind-mounts/#mount-into-a-non-empty-directory-on-the-container) for further explanation.
 Using my previous docker-compose file, lighttpd will be automatically started on the PiHole container, enabling the server configuration:
-    * Bind mounting an empty `etc-lighttpd` to PiHole's `/etc/lighttpd` would render the web interface useless.
+    * Bind mounting an empty `etc-lighttpd` to PiHole's `/etc/lighttpd` **would render the web interface useless**.
 The source's empty contents would propagate to the container, erasing all configuration files under conf-available and conf-enabled - which are needed by lighttpd to service the web interface.
 	* Bind mounting empty `etc-lighttpd` and child directories `conf-available` and `conf-enabled` didn't work either.
 It seems that using the `volumes` directive on Compose without any further configuration creates a bind mount with read/write permissions by default.
 This didn't work as I expected for the approach I had in mind.
   * At this point I had spent much more time than I really had and decided to go for a workaround, which is described below.